 As part of this mission to resource the wider church, Grace began to do 'guest appearances' at youthwork conferences and in other churches, hoping to spark people's imaginations about reimagining worship.
 At Greenbelt 1997 [the year of the mud] Grace staged five services, complete with all electrical devices, in a marquee, which was an experience not to be lightly repeated.
 For the next few years there would be a recurring joke about buying a tour bus and going on the road permanently.

-Meanwhile in Ealing, Adam Baxter turned up in the second half of 96, liked what he saw and wondered how to get involved.
-This resulted in him turning up at service and saying "I've made Grace a website...".
-The first site mimicked the flyer for the services that started 1997.
+Meanwhile in Ealing, Adam Baxter turned up in the second half of 1996, liked what he saw and wondered how to get involved.
+This resulted in him turning up at a service and saying "I've made Grace a website...".
+The first site mimicked the new logo flyer for the services that started 1997.

 And in November Live On Planet Earth introduced Grace to their Labyrinth service - which was to become a regular feature and bear surprising fruit three years hence.